ocaml/ocaml.org/data/tutorials/language/0lg_10_polymorphic_variants.md

 Product types and data types such as `option` and `list` are variants and polymorphic.
 In this tutorial, they are called _simple variants_ to distinguish them from the _polymorphic variants_ presented here.
 Simple variants and polymorphic variants are close siblings.
 Their values are both introduced using labels that may carry data.
 Both can be recursive and have type parameters.
 Both are type checked statically .

 However, they are type checked using very different algorithms, which result in a very different programming experience.
 The relationship between value and type (written with the colon symbol `:`) is changed with polymorphic variants.
-Usually, values are thought of as inhabitants of the type, which is regarded as set-like things.
-Rather, polymorphic variant values should be considerered as pieces of data that function and polymorphic variants can accept polymorphic variant types a way to express compabitibity relationship between those functions.
+Usually, values are thought of as inhabitants of the type, which is regarded as set-like thing.
+Rather, polymorphic variant values should be considerered as pieces of data that several functions can accept.
+Polymorphic variants types are a way to express compabitibity relationship between those functions.
 The approach in this tutorial is to build sense from experience using features of polymorphic variants.

 By the way, don't trust ChatGPT if it tells you polymorphic variants are dynamically type checked; it is hallucinating.

 ### Origin and Context

 Polymorphic variants originate from Jacques Garrigue work on Objective Label, which was [first published in 1996](https://caml.inria.fr/pub/old_caml_site/caml-list-ar/0533.html).
-It became part of stantard OCaml in [release 3.0](https://caml.inria.fr/distrib/ocaml-3.00/) in 2000, along with labelled and optional function arguments.
+It became part of stantard OCaml with [release 3.0](https://caml.inria.fr/distrib/ocaml-3.00/) in 2000, along with labelled and optional function arguments.

 The core type system of OCaml follows a [_nominal_](https://en.wikipedia.org/wiki/Nominal_type_system) discipline.
 Types are explicitely declared.
 The typing discipline used for polymorphic variants and classes is different, as it is [_structural_](https://en.wikipedia.org/wiki/Structural_type_system).